SihamBeldjoudi/3D-Table-Projection-with-Rotary-Pinhole-Camera-Model/README.md

-Certainly!
-Here’s a more detailed and in-depth GitHub description that includes specific information on the mathematical modeling, transformation steps, and potential applications.

----

 # 3D Table Projection with Rotary Pinhole Camera Model

 This project simulates the projection of a 3D asymmetrical table onto a 2D plane using a rotary pinhole camera model with an off-centered aperture.
 It leverages a combination of intrinsic camera parameters, a thin lens model, and time-varying rotation to showcase the effects of rotary motion and aperture offsets on 2D projections of a 3D object.
 This setup is ideal for exploring camera modeling concepts, 3D transformations, and dynamic projection techniques.